rolandyuwy/tp/docs/DeveloperGuide.md

 ##### Aspect: Implementation

-* <b>Alternative 1 (current choice): </b> The expiry date in the `find` command can only be 1 fixed date.
+* <b>Alternative 1 (current choice): </b> The expiry date in the `find` command can only be one fixed date.
     * Pros: Easy to implement and search is more specific.
     * Cons: If the user wants to get all the expiring food items in a certain period, multiple searches will be required.
 * <b>Alternative 2: </b> The expiry date in the `find` command can be a date range.
-    * Pros: Able to get all the food items that are going to expire in a certain period with 1 search.
+    * Pros: Able to get all the food items that are going to expire in a certain period with one search.
     * Cons: Will need more validation to ensure the date range provided is valid.

 --------------------------------------------------------------------------------------------------------------------